 Alternative containment strategies

-As an alternative to burying a robust rhizome barrier, some gardeners prefer to dig a trench or moat around their bamboo groove.
-This allows you to keep a closer eye in the root activity, so you can simply prune them back with some heavy clippers when you see the rhizomes preparing to breech.
+As an alternative to burying a robust rhizome barrier, some gardeners prefer to dig a trench or moat around their bamboo grove.
+This allows you to keep a closer eye on the root activity, so you can simply prune them back with some heavy clippers when you see the rhizomes preparing to breach.
+This is the least expensive solution.

-For best result, the trench should be about 1 foot deep and 1 foot wide.
-If you have aggressive running bamboo, like a Phyllostachys variety, for example, you’ll want to inspect the trench a couple times a year.
+For the best results, the trench should be about 1 foot deep and 1 foot wide.
+If you have aggressive running bamboo, like a Phyllostachys variety, for example, you’ll want to inspect the trench a couple of times a year.
 The trench makes it easy to spot the running rhizomes and nip them in the bud.

-Some people leave their trench open, while others fill it with something that’s easy remove.
+Some people leave their trench open, while others fill it with something that’s easy to remove.
 Straw or dry leaves look good, and it’s easy to sift through and examine the rhizome activity on a regular basis.
 Others prefer to fill the trench with concrete and just be done with it.
+A concrete barrier provides the most permanent solution, but you might not want that material in your soil.

 How to remove bamboo

 OK, so it’s already too late.
 You or your neighbor let some bamboo run free, and now it’s just out of control.
 Is there an easy way to get rid of it?
 Well yes, there are ways to get rid of it.
-But none of them are very easy.
+But none of them is particularly easy.

-First you’ll need to cut it down to the ground, as low as possible.
+First, you’ll need to cut it down to the ground, as low as possible.
 And then start digging.
 Pull out roots and rhizomes as you go.
 And keep on digging.
-If it’s a particularly tenacious variety you may want to reach for a pick ax or a hand saw.
-If nothing else works, or your back just isn’t up for this type of labor, your best best will be the Sawzall.
+If it’s a particularly tenacious variety, you may want to reach for a pick ax or a hand saw.
+If nothing else works, or your back just isn’t up for this type of labor, your best bet will be the Sawzall.
 As the name suggests, these things saw through anything.

 Or you could save a few bucks with a similar Dewalt 12 Amp Corded Reciprocating Saw.